Recruitment Settings

 - Quality Control: Automatic or manual approval

-- Real-time Monitoring: Track participant progress
+- Real-time Monitoring: Track participant progress within the deployment

 - Workspace Management: Organize studies by project